 where $L_{i,i}=\frac{1+e^{-2h}}{1-e^{-2h}}$, $L_{i-1,i}=L_{i,i+1}=\frac{-e^{-h}}{1-e^{-2h}}$, and $L_{i,j}=0$ for all $i,j\in\mathbb{N}$ such that $|i-j|\geq 2$.
 Hence, the joint distribution of $\{\SFY(x_i):i\in\mathbb{N}\}$ is determined by $\{L_{i,j}:i,j\in\mathbb{N}\}$.
 Further, note that

-as $h\to 0$, where $\CalL$ is a differential operator defined as $(\CalL f)(x)\coloneqq -\frac{\dd^2 f}{\dd x^2}(x)+ f(x)$.
+as $h\to 0$, where $\CalL$ is a differential operator defined as $(\CalL f)(x)\coloneqq -\frac{\dd^2 }{\dd x^2}f(x)+ f(x)$.
 Hence, the joint distribution of $\{\SFY(x):x\in\Real\}$ is determined by the operator $\CalL$, which can be interpreted as a continuous analog of $\{L_{i,j}:i,j\in\mathbb{N}\}$.
-Moreover, let $p(x)=e^x$ and $q(x)=e^{-x}$ so that $k(x,x') = p(x\wedge x') q(x\vee x')$ as in Example~\ref{example:Laplace}.
+Moreover, let $p(x)=e^x$ and $q(x)=e^{-x}$ so that $k(x,x') = p(x\wedge x') q(x\vee x')$, as in Example~\ref{example:Laplace}.
 One can easily verify that $(\CalL p)(x) = (\CalL q)(x) = 0$.

-In general, the distribution of a Gauss-Markov process can be fully characterized by a second-order linear differential operator like $\CalL$.
-Since all second-order linear ODEs can be recast to a Sturm-Liouville equation of form \eqref{eq:diff-op-L} below by a simple transformation \citep[Chapter 8]{ArfkenWeberHarris12}, we impose the following regularity condition on such an ODE.
+In general, the distribution of a Gauss--Markov process can be fully characterized by a second-order linear differential operator such as $\CalL$.
+As all second-order linear ODEs can be recast to a Sturm--Liouville equation of form \eqref{eq:diff-op-L} below by a simple transformation \citep[Chapter 8]{ArfkenWeberHarris12}, we impose the following regularity condition on such an ODE.

 \begin{assumption} Let $k(\BFx,\BFx') = \prod_{j=1}^d p_j(x_j\wedge x'_j)q_j(x_j \vee x'_j)$ be a TM kernel for $\BFx,\BFx' \in (0,1)^d$.
 For each $j=1,\ldots,d$, both $p_j$ and $q_j$ are continuously differentiable and satisfy the ODE $(\CalL_j f)(x)=0$ for all $x\in(0,1)$, where